 The measurement of design quality cannot be measured empirically and the design of buildings and spaces will be in response to individual site considerations and the specific nature of the development.
 Any design will be judged against the requirements of the Policy and (other policies in the Local Plan (including Neighbourhood Plans).
-Schemes that are not well designed may be refused.
+Schemes that are not well designed (against the criteria in P10) may be refused.